So let’s not get tired of doing what is good. At just the right time we will reap a harvest of blessing if we don’t give up. — Galatians 6:9, NLT

 — The Review and Herald, October 14, 1884

 O Lord, I seek Your strength and wisdom for opportunities to come close to hearts.
 I ask You for wisdom, for right words, for help to speak words in love for Your glory.
-Bless me to work for souls for whom Christ died.
+Bless me as I seek to work for souls for whom Christ died.
 I claim Your word that says in due time we shall reap, if we do not grow weary.